Converted WristwatchesCopyright © David Boettcher 2005 - 2024 all rights reserved.

 I have the Longines trench watch shown in the image here.
 It's a nice size for a man's wristwatch, 35 millimetres across the silver Borgel screw case, not including the wire lugs or the crown, and the dial has the skeleton numerals and hands with radium luminous paint that were so necessary in a trench watch.
 The movement is a Longines calibre 13.67 Lépine with 18 jewels.

-The Longines serial number of the watch is 2,241,923, which shows that the movement was made in 1909.
+The Longines serial number of the watch is 2,241,923, which dates the movement to 1909.
 The Borgel case has London Assay Office import hallmarks for sterling silver with the date letter “n” of 1908 to 1909 – remember that date letter punches were used over two calendar years.
 So the watch was made and cased in 1909.

 However, it doesn't look like a Longines wristwatch that was made in 1909.
 For one thing, it has simple fixed wire lugs instead of the characteristic hinged “swinging” lugs that were usual for Longines wristwatches made at the time.
 Secondly, the dial has skeletonised numerals and hands with radium luminous paint.
 Luminous dials were not used when this watch was made in 1909.
 There is no seconds indication on the dial; Longines wristwatches made at the time usually had small seconds indications at 6 o'clock, so this is also odd.